 This is the round where ShadowPlay wins in this OBS vs. ShadowPlay battle because it’s easy to use.
 You activate it with the Alt+Z key and adjust settings and start recording.

-Plugins: OBS offers over a hundred plugins to extend its functionalities.
+Plugins: OBS offers over a hundred plugins to add additional features.

 Record and stream anything: OBS lets you record and stream games, tutorials, just your webcam, monitor display, etc. ShadowPlay is only designed for games.